BobDeng1974/go-hermes/README.md

 # go-hermes
-Go-hermes is a Golang app that exposes an HTTP API that receives requests with software metrics.
+Go-hermes is a Go app that exposes an HTTP API which receives requests with software metrics.

 # About
 This repository is under heavy development.
 Doesn't work yet.
 I appreciate you're taking a look, please read my thoughts below.